With Love from Laura

 - No major accidents or incidents in the last five years and safe working conditions throughout.

-The core principles behind ethical and sustainable jewellery are an intrinsic part of Fenton.
+The core principles behind responsible and sustainable jewellery are an intrinsic part of Fenton.
 However, we’re choosing to write our own narrative, with transparent language which is clearly defined.
 Our overriding goal is to provide you with a jeweller who you can trust, and provide you with a honest choice when investing in your own modern heirloom - whether that’s a ring, earring, necklace or bracelet.

 Now over to you - start creating your responsibly sourced Fenton ring .